xianchaoxiu/2023-TCSVT/README.md

 # TCCA-O

 The code in this toolbox implements ["Learning High-Order Multi-View Representation by New Tensor Canonical Correlation Analysis"](https://ieeexplore.ieee.org/abstract/document/10091146).
-More specifically, the architecture is
+More specifically, it is detailed as follows.

 ![alt text](./framework.png)